What is a Compliance Check?

-- A pending check has not be scanned recently or has never been scanned.
-In this case, the check is considered non-compliant because we don't have recent data on it.
+- A pending check has not been scanned recently or has never been scanned.
+In this case, the check is considered non-compliant, because we don't have recent data on it.
 This can result from a connection issue, the check may be in the queue, or it may be because the check is new and simply hasn't been run yet.

 - A suspended check has failed in at least one account/region 3 times.
 Checks that are suspended are no longer scanned until a remediation action is taken.

-- You can create your own compliance checks to fit your specific needs.
-To add a compliance check, click Create New.
+- In addition to our out of the box checks, you can create your own compliance checks to fit your specific needs.
 For more information, see Add a Compliance Check.

 - Compliance checks are applied through compliance standards.
 To add compliance checks to compliance standards, see Add a Compliance Standard.

-- You can learn more about how to write compliance policies in the Writing Cloud Custodian Compliance Policies and Writing Azure Policies for Compliance articles.
+- You can learn more about how to write compliance policies in the Writing Cloud Custodian Compliance Policies and Using Azure Policies to Monitor Compliance articles.